Essenceia/Matrix_CAM_DFT/docs/info.md

 #### Example

-In this example we are configuring the the weight matrix $W$ to :
+In this example we are configuring the weight matrix $W$ to :
 ```math
 W =
 \begin{pmatrix}